 “Coaches are like personal trainers for the mind and will ask the questions you are needing answers for and support you to help you reach your goals in a quicker time than you may do own your own, particularly if spare time is the limiting factor!”
 Olly King, VSGDer.

-Why not join our group career coaching programme which kicks off in June 2023 (use VSGD10 for a 10% discount too)
+Why not join our group career coaching programme which kicks off in Autumn 2023 (use VSGD10 for a 10% discount too)

 Volunteer or see practice with people whose roles you might like go and find out if it floats your boat.
 Look at their roles and teams- where are their problems or gaps?
 Can you help plug one or help work our solutions for them?
 Always have in your head- How can I help you?
 Keep this mantra with you everyday